-Section 30K requires the law enforcement officer to whom a surveillance device or retrieval want is issued, or who is primarily responsible for the execution of a warrant, to make a report to the issuing judge or magistrate before a date specified in the warrant.
+Section 30K requires the law enforcement officer to whom a surveillance device or retrieval warrant is issued, or who is primarily responsible for the execution of a warrant, to make a report to the issuing judge or magistrate before a date specified in the warrant.
 The report must contain certain prescribed information; the accuracy of this information is important in providing judges and magistrates with evidence of the value of the use of surveillance devices.
-Eighty-seven reports were inspected in the period under report, 41 in September 2014 and 46 in March 2015.
-Sixty-nine corresponding PI registers were also inspected during the reporting period.
+Sixty-two reports were inspected in the period under report, 30 in September 2015 and 32 in March 2016.
+One report was not made available for inspection, Fifty-Five corresponding PI registers were also inspected during the reporting period.
 The information gathered at both inspection types enables a more accurate assessment of compliance with s.
 30K reporting provisions.